Categories

 Illinois and Indiana

 The day began oddly.
-As I we checking out at the Hampton Inn, the clerk saw where I was from and said, “Wow, you’re a long way from home.
+As I was checking out at the Hampton Inn, the clerk saw where I was from and said, “Wow, you’re a long way from home.
 Did you drive?”
 I said “yes.”
 I thought it was an … Continue reading

 Posted in Me and My Family, National Parks